• Home

 All students in Year 11 must choose at least 13 units of study across at least four separate subjects.
 At least one of these units must be in Studies of Religion.

-BOSTES requires at least two units be in English and at least three courses must be of 2 unit value or greater.
+NESA requires at least two units be in English and at least three courses must be of 2-unit value or greater.
 The following subjects are offered:

 • Religious Education: Studies of Religion 1 Unit, Studies of Religion 2 Unit

-• English: English Standard, English Advanced, English Extension 1
+• English: English Standard, English Advanced, English Extension 1, English Extension 2

-• Industrial Technology, Information Processing and Technology, Agriculture, Engineering Studies, Primary Industries
+• Technology and Applied Studies: Industrial Technology, Software Engineering, Agriculture, Engineering Studies, Primary Industries, Construction

 • Music: Music Course 1 and Course 2, Extension Music